Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 To ensure quality and trust, customers are encouraged to leave `feedback and ratings` for each vendor, product, and delivery experience.
 This helps other users make informed decisions and motivates vendors and delivery personnel to maintain high service standards.

 Vendors have access to a dedicated `dashboard` where they can manage their `inventory`, update product availability, set business hours, and view incoming orders.
-Delivery personnel use a mobile interface to accept `delivery requests`, navigate to destinations, and update the order status at each step.
+Delivery agents use a mobile interface to accept `delivery requests`, navigate to destinations, and update the order status at each step.

 The platform emphasizes ease of use, responsiveness, and seamless interactions among all user types.
 Key non-functional goals include maintaining a fast user interface, ensuring high system availability, and reliability.
 The user experience is designed to be intuitive and efficient, even for individuals with limited digital literacy.